juanchebreli/marketplace/readme.md

 2) Run the command: dotnet ef database update

+The next command depends if you want run seed or not
-3) Run the command: dotnet run seeddata
+3) Run the command: dotnet run or Run the command: dotnet run seeddata

+In this case everything is commented and prepared in case you want to use the states by database

-soon this project could be built with docker
+Soon this project could be built with docker